PennyLaneAI/pennylane/doc/development/guide/deprecations_removals.rst

    test it specifically, update them to use the new/preferred code.

 7. Add an entry to the top of the "Pending deprecations" section of ``doc/development/deprecations.rst``.
    There should be existing examples to follow for style.
-If the deprecated feature is fairly minor, it is likely safe to state that it will be removed in the next release.
-Otherwise, it is a good practice to wait 2 or more releases before fully removing the feature.
-Consult the product manager if you are not sure how long this should be.

 8. Add a similar entry to the bottom of the "Deprecations" section in ``doc/releases/changelog-dev.md``.